gitter-badger/EW/README.md

 #Planned Features
 1. Online Grades
-2. Compatibility with Edlightened Mobile and CPLib
+2. Possible compatibility with Edlightened Mobile and CPLib
+3. Content Pack system

 #Tools
 We will be adding some tools to make it easier to administrate and view your Edlightened installation.
 Here are a few we have completed or are working on.